egr-314-team-304/egr-314-team-304/index.md

 ## [Component Selection](Component-Selection.md)

 Once we had a good idea of what we had in mind for our project design, we set out to choose the components that would allow us to build our vision.
-To do so, we listed out the major components that would be needed this included the voltage regulator, UV light sensor, humidity sensor, motor driver, temperature sensor,and the motor.
+To do so, we listed out the major components that would be needed including the voltage regulator, UV light sensor, humidity sensor, motor driver, temperature sensor, and the motor.
 To better ensure we had a good selection of each component, we set out to find at least three candidates for each component.
-This would allow us to compare different choices and component properties to find what best fit our needs, rather then choosing a component and trying to fit our porject around it.
+This would allow us to compare different choices and component properties to find what best fits our needs, rather than choosing a component and trying to fit our project around it.

 ---

 ## [Power Budget](Power-Budget.md)

-summary
+The power budget is an important detail in the design process.
+It is designed to help calculate the needed voltages and current to keep all components running with the risk of shorting anything from over-voltage or current.
+In this case, the three sensors being used in our PCB will use 3.3V from a 12V power source.
+It mentions our use of the regulator that will allow for the safe operation of the peripherals.
+The motor Driver will use a higher voltage which will be considered when designing the final PCB.

 ---

 ## [Microcontroller Selection](Microcontroller-Selection.md)
 Similarly to the component selection, our team set out to find multiple microcontroller candidates.
 This would promote flexibility and consideration in our design.
-By comparing and contrasting the each microcontrollers' attributes, we could better identify which microcontroller best fits the needs and specifications of our project design.
+By comparing and contrasting each microcontroller's attributes, we could better identify which microcontroller best fits the needs and specifications of our project design.

 ---

 ## [Hardware Proposal](Hardware-Proposal.md)
 Once our components and microcontrollers had been selected, we needed to put them all together.
 First, each team member created a design for an individual subsystem.
 These subsystems consisted of the motor controller, the power regulator, and the light, temperature, and humidity sensors.
 From there, all the subsystems needed to be put together into a single schematic.
 Some of the issues that arose were figuring out how to connect all the components to the single microcontroller.
-One solution to use less pins was to connect the lght sensor and temperature sensor to the same I2C pins and using different addresses as a way to seperate their communications.
-Finishing the hardware proposal was an important milestone in creating our final product, as it creates the bluprint for the physical PCB and component connections.
+One solution to use fewer pins was to connect the light sensor and temperature sensor to the same I2C pins and use different addresses as a way to separate their communications.
+Finishing the hardware proposal was an important milestone in creating our final product, as it creates the blueprint for the physical PCB and component connections.

 ---